Davis Yang, M.D.

 I’m a Chicago native, having lived on or near the North Shore of Chicago since I was in first grade.
 I have always been drawn to health sciences and computers.
 I studied biomedical engineering at Northwestern University in Evanston and medicine at the University of Illinois in Chicago.
 In 1994, I made the fateful decision to do my residency training at MacNeal Hospital in family medicine.

-Twenty-three years later, I still love this place and the people here.
+Twenty-four years later, I still love this place and the people here.
 I have seen this program from many perspectives – as an intern, chief resident, faculty member, Center Director, and currently Program Director.
 My admiration and affection for MacNeal and its people continues to grow.

 I am fortunate to have had many mentors during my time here, including the opportunity to be influenced by all four previous program directors of MacNeal, starting with Dr. Ken Kessel who founded the program in 1969.
 The legacy of the MacNeal program is important to me and I am passionate about maintaining the high caliber and tradition of our program.